thatoddcoder/Cmd-Snake/README.md

 # Cmd-Snake
-It took me 20 min to make this
+It took me 20 min to make this lol